ianzcreative/mediakit-media-manager/README.md

-# 📦 MediaKit - Private ImageKit Manager
+# 📦 MediaKit - Media Manager

 **MediaKit** is a robust Filament plugin that allows you to manage your ImageKit.io assets directly from your Laravel admin dashboard.
 It features a seamless file manager interface, advanced search capabilities, and on-the-fly image transformations.